SenseExpo: Spatial Exploration and Navigation via Scene Estimation from Expeditious Predictive Operators: EXPERIMENTS AND DISCUSSION

 \subsubsection{Experimental Results}

-Experimental Results: Based on the above experimental environment and evaluation indices, we conducted several groups of comparison experiments, the experimental results are shown in Fig.~\ref{fig7} and Tab.~\ref{Performance Comparison of Models}.
-We evaluated the performance of our model against the baselines in terms of the quality of map predictions, the structural and perceptual similarity between predicted maps and ground truth maps, and the distance between the feature distributions.
-In general, models with a higher number of parameters exhibited better performance.
-The small U-Net yielded a PSNR of 7.707 and SSlM of 0.718, which increased to 8.538 and 0.711 in large U-Net, indicating enhanced prediction quality and higher structural similarity.
-Similarly, our model with 20.6M parameters achieved higher PSNR (9.209) than our model with 709K (9.026) while improving on FlD, with values of 42.353 for the small model and 33.160 for the large model.
+The comparison results are shown in Fig.~\ref{fig7} and Tab.~\ref{tab:comprehensive_comparison}, evaluating prediction quality, structural and perceptual similarity, and feature-distribution distance.
+Although larger models generally perform better, our lightweight model (709K parameters) already reaches a PSNR of 9.026 and an SSIM of 0.718, surpassing both the small and large U-Net variants despite being over 30$\times$ smaller.
+Increasing capacity to 20.6M parameters further improves PSNR/SSIM to 9.209/0.731 and reduces FID from 42.35 to 33.16, confirming the effectiveness and scalability of our design across parameter regimes.

-It is noticeable that our small model with 709K parameters outperformed the Big LaMa-fourier model which has 51.0M parameters, as our model achieved an increase in PSNR by 38.7\% and SSlM by 18.1\%, as well as significantly lower FlD.
-Besides, the performance of our small model was comparable to that of the large U-Net with 24.5M parameters.
-Despite having slightly higher FlD values, our small model demonstrated better performance in PSNR, SSlM, LPIPS metrics.
+Notably, our 709K model outperforms the Big LaMa-Fourier model (51.0M) with a 38.7\% higher PSNR, 18.1\% higher SSIM, and much lower FID, and is comparable to the large U-Net (24.5M), surpassing it on PSNR, SSIM, and LPIPS despite a slightly higher FID.
+Our model's strong performance, especially in its lightweight version, comes from its hybrid architecture.
+By combining a Transformer Encoder for long-range spatial reasoning and FFC for efficient global context, the model captures both global structure and local details.
+The U-Net backbone integrates these features to produce accurate and coherent maps.
+This design enables \emph{SenseExpo} to achieve higher structural integrity and pixel-level accuracy than purely convolutional models with far fewer parameters.

-\subsection{The evaluation of Prediction Robustness}
+\subsection{The Evaluation of Prediction Robustness}

 To evaluate the robustness of prediction methods under domain shift, experiments were conducted on the HouseExpo dataset~\cite{li2020houseexpo}, a previously unseen environment, by constructing both local and global map prediction tasks.
 All models, exclusively trained on the KTH dataset~\cite{aydemir2012can}, were subjected to cross-domain testing to simulate real-world generalization challenges.
+As shown in Fig.~\ref{fig8} and Tab.~\ref{tab:comprehensive_comparison}, the local prediction paradigm consistently outperformed its global counterpart, with Big LaMa-Fourier achieving a 32.6\% FID reduction (397.36 to 188.12) when moving from global to local inference.
+This suggests that localized feature extraction better mitigates domain discrepancies in unfamiliar environments.